jiachen247/llvm-sauce/README.md

   LD_LIBRARY_PATH = "${lib.makeLibraryPath buildInputs}";
 }
 ```
+The extra packages are required due to `js-slang` needing some package that needs to access the GPU.
 After running `nix-shell` you will want to resume installation from `yarn install` onwards.

 ### Compiling a Source file